glatiuden/PeerPrep/ops/monitoring/README.md

 # Monitoring
-Monitoring is done through `kube-prometheus-stack` (formerly known as prometheus-operator chart), which comes with Prometheus and Grafana.
+Monitoring is done through `kube-prometheus-stack` (formerly known as `prometheus-operator` chart), which comes with Prometheus and Grafana.

+## Installation
+You need to have `helm` installed before running any of the commands below.

 To install monitoring on the cluster, run the following command:
 ```bash